jaronbarends/language-buddy/docs/status.md

   caveat. **Evaluation now has a first working implementation** (mock-backed, plain-text output, not yet the structured grammar/vocab/nuance fields requirements.md scopes) — see "What exists" below and decisions.md, "Evaluation: first working implementation," for the full shape.
+  **Evaluation output is now structured, not plain text (2026-08-16, branch `structured-evaluation-output`, see decisions.md, "Structured evaluation output implemented"):** the AI's evaluation reply is now schema-shaped JSON (`comments` made of typed `segments` — `'text'`/`'userInput'`/`'suggestion'`, `src/lib/aiResponse.ts`), enforced server-side via Gemini's `response_format` (a JSON Schema derived from the same Zod schema via `z.toJSONSchema`) and validated client-side via `AIEvaluationSchema.safeParse` before it reaches the reducer — the first place this app runtime-validates LLM-generated JSON, closing a gap flagged since 2026-07-25.
+  `Evaluation.tsx` now renders comments as a list of inline-styled segments (quoted user input and suggested replacements get distinct styling) instead of one plain-text block.
+The real AI route split back into `/api/ai/chat`/`/api/ai/evaluation` (reversing the 2026-08-14 route-generalization) since evaluation now needs its own request contract (`previousInteractionId` required) and its own `response_format`; the shared Gemini-calling logic moved to a new `src/lib/geminiGateway.ts` instead of living in one shared route.
+The `sendMessageToAI_OLD` dead code flagged 2026-08-14 is deleted.
+  **Not fixed by this round:** no loading indicator during `waitingForEvaluation`, `Evaluation.module.css` still missing `.evaluationContent`, and real (non-mocked) evaluation calls remain unverified live — see "What's open" below.

 ---